Data protection information

 Z & S Handel AG is committed to the conscientious protection and security of personal data.
 Below, we would like to inform you about how we process personal data when you use this website.
 Personal data includes all information that relates to you personally, such as your name, address, e-mail addresses and user behaviour.

-I. Data controller and data protection officer
+I. Data controller

 The data controller pursuant to Art.
 4 para.
 7 EU General Data Protection Regulation (GDPR) is: